NUS Business

 International Students

-Students outside Singapore may either complete the examination in their country of residence or schedule it upon arrival in Singapore.
+Students outside Singapore are strongly recommended to complete the examination in their country of residence.
 This medical examination can be done together with the medical examination for student pass application.
 Ensure that Part I of the Pre-Admission Medical Examination Report must be brought to the clinic, completed, stamped and signed by a registered health physician.

-If planning to visit UHC, student should complete their medical examination at least 5 working days before their scheduled OSE appointment as these test results will only be ready for collection after 5 working days.
+If planning to visit UHC, student should complete their medical examination and upload to ICA at least 7 working days before their OSE appointment booking as these test results will only be ready for collection after 5 working days.

 University Health Centre (UHC) Medical Examination